🤖 AI Tools

 Data protection is basically the same

 UK GDPR mirrors EU GDPR.
 The same rules about AI and personal data apply.
-DPAs, lawful basis, data minimization — all the same.
+DPIAs, lawful basis, data minimization — all the same.
+If you’re already handling EU GDPR compliance, your UK data protection obligations are nearly identical.

 No AI Act equivalent (yet)